 Q. Why no appearances in Camberwick Green ?

 And Camberwick was too small to have its own fire service.

-Camberwick being a village,and Trumpton a town.
+Camberwick being only a small village,and Trumpton a town.

 Q. Who thought of the names ?

-A. Alison Prince -a children's author who co-wrote Trumpton.
+A. Alison Prince -a children's author who co-wrote Trumpton,

 Q. How do you tell them apart ?

 A. The names are always called out in the order they're lined up.
 From left to right ..

 Captain Flack,calling out the names Pugh,Pugh,Barney McGrew,Cuthbert,Dibble and Grubb.